itsfloki/passy/README.md

 # Passy
-A password manager for old age guys.
+A password manager for geeks.